-Data from FDA (Food and Drug Administration, USA) - Curated by Toby Galbraith - Last updated 21 April 2017
+Data from FDA (Food and Drug Administration, USA) - Curated by Marshall Pearce - Last updated 23 November 2017

 Patients who have manifested life-threatening immediate hypersensitivity reactions, including anaphylaxis, to the product (4).

 ● Serious arterial and venous thromboembolic (TE) events have been reported at the recommended dose of C1 Esterase Inhibitor (Human)

 products, including CINRYZE, following administration in patients with HAE.
 Risk factors may include presence of an indwelling venous catheter/access device, prior history of thrombosis, underlying atherosclerosis, use of oral contraceptives, certain androgens, morbid obesity, and immobility.
 Benefits of CINRYZE for routine prophylaxis of HAE attacks should be weighed against the risks of TE events in patients with underlying risk factors.
 Monitor patients with known risk factors for TE events during and after CINRYZE administration.

 TE events have been reported following administration of a C1 Esterase Inhibitor (Human) product when used off-label at higher than labeled doses.
 (5.2).

 ● CINRYZE is made from human plasma and may contain infectious agents e.g. viruses and, theoretically, the Creutzfeldt-Jakob disease agent.
 (5.3)